ddcroft73/ft-migrater_/README.md

    - Widgets should update according to any relative info, and only relative info<br>
      *when a file is selected a destination will display, if an instruction has been set.<br>
      Will remain blank if not*
-   - Only files in the path to be sorted, "homne path" will be regarded.
+   - Only files in the path to be sorted, "home path" will be regarded.
    - JSon file viewer (the instructions can be hand edited and the program will adhere)
    - Maintains a log of all files moved with *To: FROM:* information.
    - Log viewer